MikeInnes/blog/_posts/2022-06-29-clocktower.md

 Finally, what is the impact of the storyteller?
 It's easy to apply per-person biases to test whether moderators play favourites.
 More interesting is to check whether they are effectively balancing teams of disparate skill.
 If so, a game with a novice and expert team will nonetheless be quite uncertain; the storyteller has increased [[\epsilon]].
 Unfortunately it's quite difficult to implement this variation in Infer.net, the tool I'm using for inference, so the idea will have to wait.

 Early days.
-Even though it's premature to draw any interesting conclusions from this, I'm hoping that releasing the tool will encourage others to play with it and record more data.
+Even though it's early to draw conclusions, I'm hoping that releasing the tool will encourage others to play with it and record more data.
 [Enjoy.](https://github.com/MikeInnes/clocktower-iq)

 ## Notes